‘Can you foster and work full time?’ is a frequently asked question when it comes to fostering.

-Children in foster care often come from unstable backgrounds where they’ve experienced abuse or neglect.
-The chance to give a child the safe and stable home they deserve is one of the great joys of becoming a foster carer – and to do that, you must be able to provide consistent care.
+At Compass, we believe that opportunity to provide a child with the safety and stability they deserve is one of the greatest joys of becoming a foster carer.
+However, to do this, you must be able to provide consistent care.

-To give foster children the best chance, young children can’t be in full-time day-care, and school-aged children shouldn’t spend their morning and afternoons in preschool and after school care.
+To give foster children the best chance, young children can’t be in full-time day-care.
+Similarly, school-aged children shouldn’t spend their morning and afternoons in preschool and after school care.

 A foster carer’s ability to meet the needs of a foster child is considered during the assessment process.
 Our family finding team will work with you to find the best solution for your family, but it’s important to consider your availability first.